pjaos/lb2120/README.md

 # Netgear LB2120 throughput logging tool
-This is a software tool (installed with the lb2120 too above) that allows the user to record the throughput (TX and RX) rates from a Netgear LB2120 router.
+This is a software tool (installed with the lb2120 tool above) that allows the user to record the throughput (TX and RX) rates from a Netgear LB2120 router.
 I developed this tool when adding a 4G broadband connection to my house in order to record the details of my internet usage.

 ## Overview
-This is a python program that logs into the web interface of the LB2120 4G modem and reads the TX/RX rates and temperature of the modem.
-This data is recorded to a mysql database.
+This is a python program that 'scrapes' data from the web interface of a LB2120 4G modem (TX/RX rates and temperature) and records this data to a mysql database.

 ## Running the tool